 This research question focused on gathering information from tutors and HoDs regarding implementing curriculum objectives.
 Respondents were asked to agree or disagree with several statements concerning implementing the curriculum objectives; their responses are presented in Tables 3 and 4.
 The results presented in Table 3 indicate that most indicators received positive ratings (mean values exceeded 3.0), suggesting that the respondents agreed with the indicators.
 Although there were variations in the responses, they were deficient compared to most respondents who agreed.
-This indicates that tutors firmly believe that there are some required strategies for effectively delivering the Social Studies curriculum.
+This indicates that tutors firmly believe that some strategies are requiredfor effectively delivering the Social Studies curriculum.